scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Note:** For a detailed description of a TRC and more information on the availability of certificates and TRCs, see the SCION Control-Plane PKI Internet-Draft {{I-D.dekater-scion-pki}}.

+## Resistance to partitioning

-Besides inter-dependencies, another threat to the Internet is network partition which occurs when one network is split into two because of a link failure.
-However, partition of the global SCION inter-domain network is much less likely to happen as during normal operation the full network fabric is available, offering multiple paths between all ASes.
-Even during failures there is no special failure mode required as SCION-enabled ASes can always switch to otherwise unused links.
+Besides inter-dependencies, another threat to the Internet is network partitionig which occurs when one network is split into two because of a link failure.
+Partitioning of the global SCION inter-domain network is much less likely to happen as during normal operation the full network fabric is available, offering multiple paths between all ASes.
+Even during failures there is no special failure mode required as SCION-enabled ASes can always switch to already known paths that use other links.

 Recovering from a partitioned network is also seamless as only coarse time synchronization between the partitions is required to resume normal operation and move forward with updates of the cryptographic material. [](#clock-inaccuracy) further describes the impact of time synchronization.